 Bon Accord, Glasgow; Bluegrass Tavern, Lexington; Bar Fal, Tokyo

 ‘All whisky bars like this?’
 Will asked.

 I told him about pubs in Scotland, knocking back single malts from Glasgow to Islay, downing Guinness and Green Spot at The Palace Bar in Dublin, having a gun pulled on me outside The Bluegrass Tavern in Lexington, Kentucky (it’s still my favourite Bourbon bar).
 Then Japan, a paradise for whisky lovers.
 Where descending into nooks like Tokyo’s Campbelltoun Loch, a basement crammed with hundreds of rare whisky bottles, becomes normal, expected.
 Or Bar Fal in Ginza, unearthing a 70 year old bottle of Australian whisky and cracking it with the owner who’d keep it safe for decades, waiting for the right moment.

 We then bounced to The Gresham up the road, probably my favourite Brisbane whisky joint.
 By now, I was done with evangelising, time to relax and sink into The Gresham, with its high, heritage-listed sandstone walls, its airy saloon interior, its nod to Brisbane’s complex boozing and political history.
 It’s exactly where you want to be in a hot and sticky city.

-Partly to dodge the rich Kiwi, partly to keep moving, we headed to the Valley, Brisbane’s raw hive of bars and clubs.
+Partly to dodge the executive, partly to keep moving, we headed to the Valley, Brisbane’s raw hive of bars and clubs.
 Most 18 year olds would start and finish their night there, so it seemed an appropriate finale.